sammyweller/movieApp-client/README.md

 # myFlix React app

 ## Demo
-The deployed app can be viewed here.
+The deployed app can be viewed here: https://sw-movieapp.netlify.app/

 ## Objective of project
 Using React, build the client-side for an app called myFlix based on its existing server-side code (REST API and database).